 Ó Buachalla, Breandán (1936–2010), scholar and critic, was born in Cork city on 15 January 1936, the fourth of the seven children of Joseph and Bridget Buckley (née de Courcy).
-He attended St Nessan's CBS, O'Sullivan's Quay, and later studied at UCC, where he was awarded a BA in Celtic studies in 1957 and an MA the following year.
+He attended St Nessan's Christian Brothers' School, O'Sullivan's Quay, and later studied at University College Cork (UCC), where he was awarded a Bachelor of Arts (BA) degree in Celtic studies in 1957 and a Master of Arts (MA) the following year.
 He subsequently won a travelling scholarship to the University of Munich where he studied linguistics under the famous Czech-Austrian scholar Julius Pokorny (qv).

 From 1960 to 1962, he held the post of assistant lecturer at the Queen's University of Belfast.
 While in Belfast, he was encouraged by the incumbent professor, Heinrich Wagner (qv), to study the Irish of Cape Clear, Co.
 Cork, an undertaking that remained a passion with him his whole life, during which he spent many of his summers there.
 In the year of his arrival in Belfast, he published an article in Comhar on the island; in 2003, he wrote a short volume entitled Gaeilge Chléire in the series An Teanga Bheo, published by Institiúid Teangeolaíochta Éireann and designed to provide short introductions to the language as spoken in the various dialect areas of the country.
 He was planning a fuller monograph on the language of Cape Clear at the time of his death.